Glossary

 Pattern

-One of the Three Currents; the design, schematic, source code, firmware, protocol — the invisible structure that shapes raw material into purpose.
+One of the Three Currents; the design, the schematic, the source code, the firmware, the protocol — the invisible structure that shapes raw material into purpose.

 The Pattern Current flows or is dammed.
-The moral health of any technology depends on whether its patterns are open to those who keep it; the Commons of Pattern commitment defends this current.
+The moral health of any technology can be judged by whether its patterns are open to the people who keep it.
+The Commons of Pattern commitment defends this current.

 See: Codex §IV.
 See also: Commons of Pattern, Living, Material, Three Currents.